ZIMO-Elektronik/ZUSI/README.md

 Some commands (e.g. [ZPP Erase](#zpp-erase) or [ZPP Write](#zpp-write)) contain a busy phase.
 Similar to the ACK bits, a bit is clocked by the host.
 The decoder waits for the clock line to be high and then pulls the data line low.
 While the data line is low, the decoder can execute the received command.
 When it is finished, it releases the data line again.
 This can be done asynchronously and results in a wired AND, the data line will only be high if all decoders are finished.
 The host **clock is suspended** during the busy phase.

 #### Response Phase
-During the response phase the device transmits data at the currently set transmission speed.
+During the response phase the device transmits data back to the host.

 ### Commands
 ZUSI uses a command specific frame structure.
 The first byte of each frame marks the used command, all subsequent bytes will be sent according to frame description.